AlexCorum/pmb/README.md

 # PMB
 PMB application with docker
+Custom correction for specific PMB version
-Backup on a KIMSUFI server
+Automatic backup on a different server

 PMB 7.3.2
 PHP 7.3